MarcinMisiorny/Main/Mega Project List/Readme.md

-This is my repository, which contains my solutions to Mega Project List from repository: https://github.com/karan/Projects in SQL and PL/SQL.
+This is my repository, which contains my solutions to Mega Project List in SQL and PL/SQL from repository: https://github.com/karan/Projects

 <br />
 Version of database used:<br />